samisays11/samisays11.github.io/_posts/2022-06-27-How-to-build-Instagram-PhotoPicker.md

 }

 ```
 1. The change observer has only one method: photoLibraryDidChange(:).
-Every time the library changes, it triggers this method.
+Every time the photo library changes, it triggers this method.

 2. We need to check if the update affects our **allPhotosInCurrentAlbum** assets.
-Using changeInstance, a property that describes the library changes, by calling its changeDetails(for:) and passing in our asset.
+Using changeInstance, a property that describes the photo library changes, by calling its changeDetails(for:) method and passing in our asset.
 It returns nil if our **allPhotosInCurrentAlbum** assets is not affected by the changes.
 Otherwise, we retrieve the updated copy of the **allPhotosInCurrentAlbum** assets by calling fetchResultAfterChanges.

 3. Refreshing the mediaPickerView's UI to reflect the changes.